LED Tube Lights Guide | What You Need to Know

 Direct Wire Tubes

-Direct wire tubes are by far the most straightforward, in that they bypass the ballast completely and run directly off line voltage.
-Not requiring a ballast offers a significant advantage in cost savings throughout the fixtures lifetime, as there is no longer the requirement to replace expensive ballasts that periodically fail or wear out.
-This really comes into play with big installations such as warehouses and multi-story office buildings, as cost savings per fixture can add up quickly with a large number of fixtures.
+Direct wire tubes are by far the most straightforward, as they bypass the ballast completely and run directly off line voltage.
+Not requiring a ballast offers a significant advantage in cost savings throughout the fixture's lifetime, as there is no longer the requirement to replace expensive ballasts that periodically fail or wear out.
+This is particularly beneficial for big installations such as warehouses and multi-story office buildings, as cost savings per fixture can add up quickly with many fixtures.

-However if it is a T8 type fixture, then the input tombstone sockets will need to be changed over to the Non-Shunted Rapid Start T12 style sockets in order to work properly.
-This is due to a circular connector in T8 sockets that doesn’t allow them to separate the line or circuits neutral sides properly.
-Even though this is a pretty straightforward process, it is recommended that a qualified and licensed electrician complete this task since it involves some rewiring.
+However, if it is a T8 type fixture, then the input tombstone sockets will need to be changed over to non-shunted rapid start T12 style sockets to work properly.
+This is due to a circular connector in T8 sockets that doesn’t allow them to separate the line or circuit's neutral sides properly.
+Even though this process is fairly straightforward, it is recommended that a qualified and licensed electrician completes this task since it involves some rewiring.
 For commercial properties, the use of the correct tombstones is required.

 Electronic Ballast Compatible Tubes

-These types of bulbs are straightforward to install as they simply require replacing the old fluorescent tube with a new LED tube.
-Because there are so many different electronic ballasts on the market, LED tube manufacturers have gone through extensive testing to ensure that their electronic ballast compatible tubes will work regardless of the ballast manufacturer.
-This takes out the guesswork for buyers and makes installation as easy as possible.
+These bulbs are straightforward to install as they simply require replacing the old fluorescent tube with a new LED tube.
+Because there are so many different electronic ballasts on the market, LED tube manufacturers have conducted extensive testing to ensure that their electronic ballast compatible tubes will work regardless of the ballast manufacturer.
+This removes the guesswork for buyers and makes installation as easy as possible.

-While this is great from an ease of use standpoint, it usually results in these tubes having a higher initial cost.
-On top of this, if the ballast fails then the tube will no longer illuminate which adds to the potential long term costs of this type of LED tube lighting setup.
-Because of this, ballast compatible tubes usually are only installed on small scale applications where ease of installation is a priority and the relatively low number of ballasts powering the tubes does not present as much of a financial risk.
+While this is great from an ease-of-use standpoint, it usually results in these tubes having a higher initial cost.
+On top of this, if the ballast fails, the tube will no longer illuminate, adding to the potential long-term costs of this type of LED tube lighting setup.
+Because of this, ballast-compatible tubes are usually only installed in small-scale applications where ease of installation is a priority and the relatively low number of ballasts powering the tubes does not present as much of a financial risk.

 Hybrid Tubes

-Known as “Type A+B”, these tubes are unique in that they offer compatibility with fixtures using ballasts as well as those that do not.
+Known as “Type A+B,” these tubes are unique in that they offer compatibility with fixtures using ballasts and those that do not.
 The closest thing to a “one-size-fits-all” tube, hybrid tubes take the guesswork out of bulb selection and have become a very popular choice in the tube lighting marketplace.
-They have the capability to be used with existing electronic ballasts and also can be directly wired for those who prefer it.
+They can be used with existing electronic ballasts and can also be directly wired for those who prefer it.

-This gives flexibility to users, especially those who have both T8 and T12 type fixtures in a building that may require both types of wiring to complete installation.
-It also gives users the option to quickly and easily upgrade their ballast equipped fixtures to LED technology while giving them the option to switch to direct wiring in the future if the ballast were to fail.
+This flexibility benefits users, especially those who have both T8 and T12 type fixtures in a building that may require both types of wiring to complete installation.
+It also gives users the option to quickly and easily upgrade their ballast-equipped fixtures to LED technology while allowing them to switch to direct wiring in the future if the ballast were to fail.
 This saves the hassle of having to replace the ballast or make the switch to a dedicated direct wire type of tube.

 Universal Ballast Compatible

-The newest type of tube on the market, universal tubes are the easiest to install of all types and are also the most expensive.
-Unlike Hybrid and Type-A types of tubes, universal tubes are compatible with both the magnetic ballasts found in T12 fixtures as well as newer electronic ballasts found in T8 fixtures.
-This is a very popular option for smaller projects such as retail stores, workshops and homeowner applications whose primary purpose for upgrading to LED technology is to reduce energy consumption while minimizing downtime during installation.
+The newest type of tube on the market, universal tubes are the easiest to install and the most expensive.
+Unlike Hybrid and Type-A tubes, universal tubes are compatible with both the magnetic ballasts found in T12 fixtures and newer electronic ballasts found in T8 fixtures.
+This is a very popular option for smaller projects such as retail stores, workshops, and homeowner applications whose primary purpose for upgrading to LED technology is to reduce energy consumption while minimizing downtime during installation.

 One of the downsides to universal ballast tubes is their higher initial investment costs per unit.
-In fact, universal tubes are some of the most expensive of all of the four major options on the market today.
-In addition to this, there are still the maintenance concerns associated with ballasts, and since these tubes are only designed to be used with ballasts they cannot be direct wired in the event that a ballast fails.
-This is of especial concern when they are used in older fixtures using magnetic ballasts such as T12 style units where replacement ballasts are no longer available.
+In fact, universal tubes are some of the most expensive of the four major options on the market today.
+Additionally, there are still the maintenance concerns associated with ballasts, and since these tubes are only designed to be used with ballasts, they cannot be directly wired in the event that a ballast fails.
+This is of particular concern when they are used in older fixtures using magnetic ballasts, such as T12 style units, where replacement ballasts are no longer available.

 Color Temperatures